zepben/evolve-tutorials/tutorials/first_steps_python_skd.md

-# How to use the Python SDK
+# How to use the Evolve Python SDK

-The Evolve SDK provides the building blocks you need to interface with the rest of the platform.
-It can also be used to build your own solutions from scratch that will be compatible with other things built with the SDK.
+The Evolve Python SDK provides the building blocks you need to interface with the rest of the Evolve platform.
+It can also be used to build your own solutions from scratch that will be compatible with other things developed with the SDK.

 ## First Steps

-To be able to use the Python SDK, be sure to have the following:
+To be able to use the Python SDK, you'll need to do the following:

-1. Pycharm Installed in your machine.
+1. Install PyCharm on your machine
-2. Set up a virtual environment and add the Zepben Packages.
+2. Set up a virtual environment and add the Zepben packages
-3. Start using the Zepben Evolve Python SDK
+3. Start using the Evolve Python SDK

-You can find a set-up guide below to meet the requirements.
+The set-up guide below outlines how to meet these requirements.
 __________

-### 1. Download and set up Pycharm
+### 1. Download and set up PyCharm

-PyCharm is one of the easiest integrated development environment (IDE) used for Python.
-As the SDK was developed using this programming language, we recommend using PyCharm to use the SDK.
+PyCharm is one of the easiest integrated development environments (IDE) to use for Python development.
+As the SDK was developed using this IDE, we also recommend it to make use of the SDK.

 ![Pycharm Landing Page Snippet](images/pycharm_snippet.png)

-PyCharm has the Community and the Professional version; the SDK will work on either version.
-You can download Pycharm [here](https://www.jetbrains.com/pycharm/download/#section=windows).
+PyCharm has both a Community (free) and a Professional (paid) version; the SDK will work with either.
+You can download PyCharm
+[here](https://www.jetbrains.com/pycharm/download/#section=windows).

-**PyCharm has the following System Requirements:**
+**PyCharm System Requirements:**

-- 64-bit version of Microsoft Windows 10, 8.
+- 64-bit version of Microsoft Windows 8, 10
-- 2 GB RAM minimum, 8 GB RAM recommended.
+- 2 GB RAM minimum, 8 GB RAM recommended
-- 2.5 GB hard disk space, SSD recommended.
+- 2.5 GB hard disk space, SSD recommended
-- 1024x768 minimum screen resolution.
+- 1024x768 minimum screen resolution
-- Python 2.7, or Python 3.5 or newer.
+- Python 2.7, or Python 3.5 or newer

-**PyCharm has the following are the Installation Instructions:**
+**PyCharm Installation Instructions:**

-1. Run the pycharm-2021.3.2.exe file that starts the installation Wizard.
+1. Run the pycharm-2021.3.2.exe file to start the installation wizard
-2. Follow all steps suggested by the wizard.
+2. Follow all steps suggested by the wizard
-3. Launch PyCharm after installed.
+3. Launch PyCharm once installed

 -----------
 ## 2. Configure your Virtual Environment
 ### Create a virtual environment

-1. After ensuring you have downloaded and installed [Python](https://www.python.org/downloads/) on your computer, do one of the following:
+1. After downloading and installing [Python](https://www.python.org/downloads/) on your computer, do one of the following:

 - Click the Python Interpreter selector and choose **Add Interpreter**.